Compose & Embellish: Well-Structured Piano Performance Generation via A Two-Stage Approach: Results and Discussion

-Table \ref{tab:diff-si} displays how much longer-range structureness slip after we feed the lead sheets to our performance model.
-The performance model is not able to match the structureness of real performances, no matter whose lead sheets it conditions on, while our best lead sheet model already performs similarly with the real data.
-(The pretrained \textsc{C\&E} variants' lead sheet $\mathcal{SI}$'s reaffirm our answer to \textbf{RQ \#2}.)
-Lead sheets by the \textit{w/o struct} variant cause particularly large $\Delta$'s ($p < .05$ compared to the full version).
+Table \ref{tab:diff-si} displays how much longer-range structureness slip after we feed generated lead sheets to our performance model.
+The performance model falls far short of real performances in terms of structureness, regardless of whose lead sheets it conditions on, while our best lead sheet model already performs structure-wise similarly to real data.
+(Lead sheet $\mathcal{SI}_{\text{long}}$ of the full \textsc{C\&E} model is significantly higher than that of the w/o pretrain variants with $p < .01$, reaffirming our answer to \textbf{RQ \#2}.)
 To get a better sense our performance model's issues, we check the \emph{melody matchness} \cite{hsiao21aaai} it achieves (i.e., the percentage of notes in a melody that a performance model copies and pastes into the performance; ideally 100\%)---it gets $>$98\% on lead sheets by all four variants.
-Hence, a reasonable response to our \textbf{RQ \#3} would be: The performance model follows the melody faithfully, but some aspects of repetitive structures come inherently with the performance, which cannot be captured even with effective melody conditioning.
+Hence, a reasonable response to our \textbf{RQ \#3} would be: The performance model follows the melody faithfully, but some aspects of repetitive structures come inherently with the accompaniment and expressive details, which cannot be captured even with effective melody conditioning.

 The mean opinion scores (MOS) obtained from our user study is listed in Table \ref{tab:user-study}.
 As expected, \textsc{C\&E} holds significant advantage over CPT on all five aspects ($p < .01$ on 45 sets of comparisons).
 Coherence (\textbf{Ch}) and structureness (\textbf{S}) are what our model does particularly well, gaining $>$1 points over CPT.
 This indicates that explicit modeling of lead sheets helps \textsc{C\&E} better glue generated music into one piece, as well as reuse and develop musical content.
 Nonetheless, the scores also corroborate ($p<.01$) that, by every criterion, our model still has a long way to go to rival real performances.